 Sithonia is the second ‘leg’ of the bigger three-legged peninsula in northern Greece, called Chalkidiki.
-It is situated around 130km south/east from Thessaloniki.
-It is easy to drive by car from Thessaloniki, second largest city in Greece, with a pleasant drive on good roads.
-The first Sithonia village you will reach is Metamorphosis, and, like the name of this small place says, you will feel the change in the air, nature, smell, everywhere around you..
-Sithonia is special for its wild nature, pine forests and “caribbean beaches” but most importantly for the magical atmosphere in the air you feel as soon as you get there..
-In the 20 century Sithonia was a hidden place full of vacation villas for wealthy Thessaloniki residents.
-And when you combine that with natural wilderness, and camping style of vacation, you will know why Sithonia is really special.
+It is situated around 130km south/east of Thessaloniki.
+It is easy to drive by car from Thessaloniki, the second-largest city in Greece, with a pleasant drive on good roads.
+The first Sithonia village you will reach is Metamorphosis, and, like the name of this small place says, you will feel the change in the air, nature, smell, everywhere around you… Sithonia is special for its wild nature, pine forests, and “Caribbean beaches” but most importantly for the magical atmosphere in the air you feel as soon as you get there… In the 20 century, Sithonia was a hidden place full of vacation villas for wealthy Thessaloniki residents.
+And when you combine that with natural wilderness, and camping style of vacation, you will know why Sithonia is special.
 Sithonia is here to make you feel relaxed with beauty and almost 100 breathtaking beaches.
-Sithonia is one of the most popular destinations for people who love to spend their holiday away from luxury resorts and modern style vacationing, and opt for beauty, fresh air, welcoming accommodation and clean sea.
+Sithonia is one of the most popular destinations for people who love to spend their holiday away from luxury resorts and modern-style vacationing and opt for beauty, fresh air, welcoming accommodation, and a clean sea.

 2. Is it more suitable for families with children’s quiet vacation or young party-loving visitors?

-Although there are many beach bars and camping events that will provide a great atmosphere in the late afternoons and evenings, Sithonia is not a place with many discotheques, clubs or other places you might find in other mondene summer holiday destinations.
+Although there are many beach bars and camping events that will provide a great atmosphere in the late afternoons and evenings, Sithonia is not a place with many discotheques, clubs, or other places you might find in other mundane summer holidays destinations.

 So, if you are a day-party lover this is a great place for you but if you prefer to get ready to go out after 11 pm, there might be only a few places for you in the whole peninsula.